MarianaFilipa/Program_Design_by_Calculation/README.md

 # Program_Design_by_Calculation

-Requested for the course "Cálculo de Programas" (Program Design by Calculation) of the Bachelors of Informatics Engineering at Universidade do Minho.
+Requested for the course "Cálculo de Programas" (Program Design by Calculation) of the Bachelor of Informatics Engineering at Universidade do Minho.

 This projects was developped by:
 * Daniela Carvalho